tomme10/mandelbrot-cpp/README.md

 The algorithm is able to generate larger images, But I had some memory errors while doing so and I don't know enough about c++ to fix them

 It used lodePNG to write the image to disk

+to compile for run-time, import the project files into visual studio code and build the project like normal